This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Content rotates frequently with licensing expirations

-Content discovery differs substantially between platforms.
-Netflix's interface emphasizes algorithmic recommendations and autoplay previews, while Hulu maintains a more traditional navigation structure with clear network affiliations.
-Netflix generally provides superior video quality with more extensive 4K HDR content, though Hulu has been expanding its high-definition offerings.
+The user experience differs considerably between these platforms.
+Netflix pushes algorithmic recommendations hard, with autoplay previews that sometimes feel aggressive.
+Hulu maintains a more traditional navigation structure with clear network affiliations, making it easier to browse by channel if that's how your brain works.
+Video quality generally favors Netflix, which has more extensive 4K HDR content, though Hulu has been expanding its high-definition offerings.

 Frequently Asked Questions

-Hulu offers next-day streaming of current episodes from major networks like ABC, NBC, and FOX, while Netflix does not carry current-season network programming.
-Netflix focuses on complete series and original content instead.
+Hulu gives you next-day streaming of current episodes from ABC, NBC, FOX, and other major networks.
+Netflix doesn't carry current-season network programming at all—they focus on complete series and their original content instead.

-Netflix produces significantly more original content, releasing over 200 original series and films annually compared to Hulu's approximately 50 original productions.
-Netflix invests over $17 billion yearly in original programming.
+Netflix absolutely crushes Hulu here, releasing over 200 original series and films annually compared to Hulu's approximately 50 original productions.
+Netflix invests over $17 billion yearly in original programming, which is a massive difference.

-Netflix generally offers better family value with its Premium plan allowing 4 simultaneous streams and extensive kids' content with robust parental controls.
-However, Hulu provides more current children's programming from networks like Disney Channel and Nickelodeon.
+Netflix typically offers better family value with its Premium plan allowing 4 simultaneous streams and extensive kids' content with strong parental controls.
+That said, Hulu provides more current children's programming from networks like Disney Channel and Nickelodeon, so it depends on what your kids watch.

-Yes, Hulu + Live TV offers 95+ live channels for $76.99/month, including sports, news, and entertainment networks.
-Netflix does not offer any live TV programming.
+Yes, Hulu + Live TV gives you 95+ live channels for $76.99/month, including sports, news, and entertainment networks.
+Netflix doesn't offer any live TV programming whatsoever.